 2. A high coming from a character data pin produces a dot on the screen.
-A high from the fill bit causes the righthand space, between the character in which the bit is asserted and the following character, to be filled on the scan(s) for which the bit is asserted.
-Horizontal spaces in a character which are only one dot wide are filled by the dot stretcher.
+A high from the fill bit causes the right space, between the character in which the bit is asserted and the following character, to be filled on the scan(s) for which the bit is asserted.
+One-dot-wide horizontal spaces in a character are filled by the dot stretcher.